imrany/elegance/cmd/server/README.md

-# 🚀 Go E-Commerce Backend
+# 🚀 Elegance

-A high-performance Go backend for luxury fashion e-commerce with support for PostgreSQL and SQLite databases.
+Elegance is an elegance theme program that provides a user-friendly interface for managing products, orders, and customers.
+It is built using Go and is designed to be scalable and efficient.

 ---